rich808/ames_housing_price/README.md

 ### 1) Data Cleaning

 At start, the datasets has total of 81 features.
 It consist of 38 quantatitve features, 40 qualitative features and 2 identification features given by its local government.
-Out of the total 81 features, not all of the 81 will have significant influence to the house price.
-Thus, the features will be filter to only containt the important features.
+Out of the total 81 features, not all 81 will have significant influences to the house price.
+Thus, it will be filtered to only contain important features.

 [Data Description](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt)

 #### Qualitative

 Qualititative contains total of 38 features.
-Within the 38 features, it has 3 features that are related to years, year build, year of remodeling and year of garage.
+Within the 38 features, it has 3 features that were related to years, year build, year of remodeling and year garage was built.
 Those years were converted to age, relative to the year it was sold.
-In order to understand the correlation of each features to the sale price, a heatmap was used and keep the features with correlatiion above 30%.
+In order to understand the correlation of each feature to the sale price, a heatmap was used.
+Only the features with correlatiion above 30% were kept for the model.

 ![](./images/heat_prj_2.png)